machadovilaca/operator-observability/README.md

 ## Documentation

+- Alert and Recording Rules validation: [docs/AlertsAndRecordingRulesValidation.md](docs/AlertsAndRecordingRulesValidation.md)
 - Use a Different Registry for metrics and collectors: [docs/UseDifferentRegistry.md](docs/UseDifferentRegistry.md)

 ## Next Steps

+- Add validation for metrics, and improve for recording rules

 - Add a declarative way to define metrics, recording rules, and alerts